vfmd/vfmd-spec/doc/specification.md

 </code></pre>

-To obtain the corresponding _ordered-list-item-processed line sequence_, we need to match the line against the [ordered list starter pattern] and remove the matching substring for the first parenthesized subexpression.
+To obtain the corresponding _ordered-list-item-processed line sequence_, we need to match the first line against the [ordered list starter pattern] and remove the matching substring for the first parenthesized subexpression.
 The matching substring in this case is <code style="whitespace: pre;">1. </code> (i.e. the number '1', followed by a dot, followed by a single space character).
+Since the second line is a [blank line], no processing is done on the second line.

 The first _ordered-list-item-processed line sequence_ is therefore: